-Pronatura Noroeste, in collaboration with the U.S. Bureau of Reclamation, the National Commission on Natural Protected Areas (CONANP), the National Water Commission (CONAGUA) and the community of Colonia Miguel Alemán in Baja California, has been implementing a riparian restoration project in 90 acres along the limitrophe section of the Colorado River.
+Pronatura Noroeste, in collaboration with the Reclamation, Mexico's National Commission on Natural Protected Areas (CONANP), Mexico's National Water Commission (CONAGUA), IBWC, the community of Colonia Miguel Alemán in Baja California and others, has been implementing a riparian restoration project in 90 acres along the limitrophe section of the Colorado River.
 The restoration site is located on the Mexican side of the river, 3 miles north of the Southerly International Boundary.
-This project was developed as a sister effort of the Hunter's Hole restoration project in Arizona (just across the river), and is part of the implementation projects under the framework of Minute 319.
-The completed activities for the project include the completion of the restoration design, installation of 3-mile long, 12" diameter pipeline to deliver water for the project, clearing salt cedar at the site, land contouring and leveling, and the production of 60,000 native trees.
-The plan is to finalize the irrigation infrastructure in September 2013 and start planting trees in October, 2013.
-Planting and seeding will continue in the spring in 2014, and this phase is expected to be completed in June 2014.
-The whole restoration goal for the area is 300 acres, and subsequent phases to reach this goal will be implemented between 2014 and 2016.
+This project was developed as a sister effort of the Hunter's Hole restoration project in Arizona just across the river, and is part of the implementation projects under the framework of Minute 319.
+The completed activities for the project include the completion of the restoration design, installation of a 3-mile long, 12" diameter pipeline to deliver water for the project, clearing non-native salt cedar at the site, land contouring and leveling, and the production of 60,000 native trees.
+The restoration goal for the area is 300 acres, and subsequent phases to reach this goal will be implemented between 2014 and 2016.